meenadeviimuralikumar/mdmk/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Human-centered AI/ML
+  - Human-centered AI
   - Computer Supported Cooperative Work
-  - Design Research
+  - UX of AI

 # Education to show in About widget
 education: